IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/2-01-headlines.rst

 The changes / additions to IATI Standard for version 2.01 represent a number of actions for those publishing and using IATI data.

 This page provides a headline checklist of the core "breaking" changes, linking to further guidance and information.
-Alongside these, there are :doc:`several changes to elements and codelists </upgrades/integer-upgrade-to-2-01/2-01-changes/>` - this document serves to provide a starter point.
+Alongside these, there are `several changes to elements and codelists <http://iatistandard.org//upgrades/integer-upgrade-to-2-01/2-01-changes/>` - this document serves to provide a starter point.

 .. contents::